 Bay Street Likely To Open On Cautious Note

-(RTTNews) - The Canadian market is likely to open on a cautious note Wednesday morning, with investors reacting to the inflation data and looking ahead to the minutes of the Federal Reserve's January meeting.
+(RTTNews) - The Canadian market is likely to open on a cautious note on Tuesday amid worries about escalating tensions between Russia and Ukraine.

-Data on Canadian inflation for the month of January is due at 8:30 AM ET.
-Canada's headline inflation rate accelerated to 4.8% in December of 2021 from 4.7% in November and October.
-That was the steepest inflation rate since September 1991.
+However, sharply higher crude oil prices could trigger some buying in the energy space and support the market.

-Core inflation increased 4% in December 2021, the most since December 1989.
-In November, core inflation came in at 3.6%.
+According to reports, Russian President Vladmir Putin has ordered troops into breakaway regions of Eastern Ukraine.
+U.S. and allies have condemned the deployment of troops in Ukraine as a calculated act by Russia to create a pretext for invasion.

-Final data on manufaturing sales and wholesales for the month of December are also due at 8:30 AM ET.
+ADP's employment data for the month of January is due at 8:30 AM ET.
+Employment in Canada increased by 19,200 in December of 2021, the lowest in 4 months.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!